 All too often, disputes between parents and their children have adverse effects on the relationships between grandparents and their grandchildren.
 Parents may strictly limit or eliminate visitation between the two for various reasons.
 If you are in this situation, you may want to learn about your legal rights to see your grandchildren from a Chattanooga grandparents’ rights lawyer.

 Although grandparents may receive visitation rights with their grandchildren under state law, visitation rights are not automatic and not issued in all cases.
-The law in Chattanooga is complicated and ever-changing.
-As a result, seeking the assistance of a family lawyer may be wise.
+The law is complicated and ever-changing.
+As a result, seeking the assistance of a family lawyer may be beneficial.

 Under Tennessee Code Annotated § 36-6-306, grandparents are able to seek visitation rights in specific situations in which the custodial parents have eliminated or have severely reduced their visitation.
 These situations include:

 Other situations in which a court may consider a petition for visitation by grandparents include those in which children resided in the home of their grandparents for at least one year before a parent removed the children.
-As a grandparents’ rights attorney in Chattanooga may advise, this situation creates a rebuttable presumption denying visitation may result in irreparable harm to the children.
+As an attorney in Chattanooga familiar with grandparents’ rights cases may advise, this situation creates a rebuttable presumption denying visitation may result in irreparable harm to the children.